DandyLyons/notes/content/Library/The Bible (WEB)/02 - Exodus/Exod-08.md

 They gathered them together in heaps, and the land stank.

 ###### v15
-But when Pharaoh saw that there was a respite, he hardened his heart, and didn't listen to them, as Yahweh had spoken.
+But when Pharaoh saw that there was a respite, [[the hardening of Pharaoh's heart|he hardened his heart]] and didn't listen to them, as Yahweh had spoken.

+### The Plague of Lice
 ###### v16
 Yahweh said to Moses, "Tell Aaron, 'Stretch out your rod, and strike the dust of the earth, that it may become lice throughout all the land of Egypt.'"